TharinduBalasooriya/tracified-sample-docz/docs/WalletApp/ChangeUserDetails.md

 </p>

-<p color = "green">If the password change is successful, you will be automatically logged out from the account and you can log back in with the new password.
-You will have to remember the new password or can save it somewhere else for future use. </p>
+:green_circle: **If the password change is successful, you will be automatically logged out from the account and you can log back in with the new password.
+You will have to remember the new password or can save it somewhere else for future use. **